gohypergiant/hyperdrive/hyperpackage/README.md

 ## Writing hyperpacks to S3

-Hyperpackage provides a utility function to write your hyperpack to a S3 bucket.
+Hyperpackage provides a utility function to write your hyperpack to an Amazon S3 bucket.
 Here are the steps:

 1. In a JupyterLab/Notebook or python session, import the `write_hyperpack_to_s3` function: